-Use Form 941-SS, Employer's QUARTERLY Federal Tax Return, to report social security and Medicare taxes for workers in American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands.
+Use Form 941-SS to report social security and Medicare taxes for workers in American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands.

 Pub.
-80 (Circular SS), Federal Tax Guide for Employers in the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands, explains the requirements for withholding, depositing, and paying social security and Medicare taxes.
+80 (Circular SS) explains the requirements for withholding, depositing, and paying social security and Medicare taxes.
 It explains the forms you must give your employees, those your employees must give you, and those you must send to the IRS.
 See Pub.
 15-A, Employer's Supplemental Tax Guide, for specialized employment tax information supplementing the basic information provided in Pub.
 80 (Circular SS).